digininja/DVWA/README.md

 along with Damn Vulnerable Web Application (DVWA).
 If not, see http://www.gnu.org/licenses/.

 - - -
+## Ansible playbook install
+Easy way to install DVWA is to use this Ansible playbook playbook https://github.com/L1ghtn1ng/dvwa-ansible

 ## Download and install as a docker container
 - [dockerhub page](https://hub.docker.com/r/vulnerables/web-dvwa/)
 `docker run --rm -it -p 80:80 vulnerables/web-dvwa`